 Literary Agent: Marilia Savvides

-Abigail Marsh is an Associate Professor of psychology at Georgetown University, where she has taught and conducted social and affective neuroscience research since 2008.
+Abigail Marsh is a Professor of psychology at Georgetown University, where she has taught and conducted social and affective neuroscience research since 2008.

 She received her PhD in Social Psychology from Harvard University and completed her post-doctoral training in cognitive neuroscience at the National Institute of Mental Health.
 Her ongoing research employs brain imaging and behavioural testing methods, aimed at identifying the roots of human empathy, altruism and aggression.